mheldman/obstacle/obstacle/README.md

 Library of obstacle problem solvers including multigrid-based methods.
-Most of the library is written in Python using scipy.sparse, while the smoothers for the multigrid methods run in C++.
+Most of the library is implemented using scipy.sparse, while the smoothers for the multigrid methods and nonlinear grid transfer operations run in C++.